FAQs and Answers

 Funds from the property sale will go to the Province, not to Mater Dolorosa.
 It will be used to fund the Passionists' missions and activities in the United States and abroad, and to care for the needs of our senior priests and brothers. - Is Mater Dolorosa going to be able to use the funds so donations will no longer be needed?

 No, we are not the beneficiary of the land sale and will receive none of the funds.
-We will still be dependent on our gracious and faithful donors to supplement the funds we receive from hosting retreats. - How will the project impact the Retreat Center’s serenity and peaceful atmosphere?Â
+We will still be dependent on our gracious and faithful donors to supplement the funds we receive from hosting retreats.
+We are grateful for the land sale, because it will help the Passionists to continue to proclaim God's love for the world as revealed through the Passion of Jesus Christ, and to care for our senior priests and brothers. - How will construction impact the Retreat Center's serenity and peaceful atmosphere?

 This was one of the primary considerations of our property development team.
-The team worked with the developer and the City of Sierra Madre to create a plan that would minimize impacts to the quiet, peaceful experience that is so important to the Retreatants who come to Mater Dolorosa.
+The team worked with the developer and the City of Sierra Madre to create a plan that would minimize impacts to the quiet, peaceful experience that is so important to the retreatants who come to Mater Dolorosa.
 Of all the options the property development team considered, a single-family home development was found to be the quietest and least intrusive.
-The Steps of the Cross, Meditation Garden and other outdoor features used by Retreatants will remain as is, and there will be a landscaped buffer between the homes and the Retreat Center’s property.
-The homes will also be at a lower elevation, so the long-distance views from our garden areas will be unaffected. - How should we feel about the sale of property?
+The Stations of the Cross, Meditation Garden and other outdoor features used by retreatants will remain as they are, and there will be a landscaped buffer between the homes and the Retreat Center's property.
+The homes will also be at a lower elevation, so the long-distance views from our garden areas will be unaffected, and there will be a landscaped buffer between the Retreat Center and the homes. - Will the Retreat Center be closed during the project?

-The Retreat Center will not be closed during construction, and our operations will be able to continue normally.
-There will be no construction activities on weekends, so Retreatants will not be bothered by construction noise, and access into and out of the site will always be maintained. - Who is developing the site and what is being built?
+The Retreat Center will be open during construction, and our operations will continue normally.
+There will be no construction activities on retreat weekends, so retreatants will not be bothered by construction noise, and access into and out of the site will always be maintained.